plokko/locale-manager/README.md

 //...
 ```
-3. to edit the configuration publish it with
+To edit the configuration publish it with

 `php artisan vendor:publish --provider="Plokko\LocaleManager\LocaleManagerServiceProvider" --tag="config"`